 FOMO is one of our newer phobias.
 That said it was actually first identified back in 1996 but only recently made popular in respect of the new and increasing addiction to social media.

 It’s all about the perception that others (friends and family) are having more fun than you, are invited to places that you aren’t and generally the belief that you’re not being included.
 As we said, social media takes much of the responsibility for this fear.
 Everyone’s lifes seem to be open to public viewing 24hours a day, 7 days a week.
 And they all seem so much better and more exciting than ours!

 Fear of missing out may sound, when you put it like that, pretty trivial but to an increasing number of people it really is a problem.

-Everyone else’s life sounds so exciting and so much better than yours – especially as in today’s linked up world it’s so easy to see exactly what people are doing, almost in real time via social media.
+Everyone else’s life sounds so exciting and so much better than yours.
+Especially as in today’s linked up world it’s so easy to see exactly what people are doing, almost in real time, via social media.
 Monitoring friends and family can become an addictive obsession to the point where this alone can really impact on life.
-You can see exactly what their doing, where they are, who they’re with and in real time too … everything is visible.
-To some this can be really positive and fun but to others the opposite may be true – they feel left out and as though they’re missing out.
+You can see exactly what their doing, where they are, who they’re with and in real time too.
+Everything is visible!
+To some this can be really positive and fun but to others the opposite may be true.
+They feel left out and as though they’re missing out.

 For that reason anyone suffering from a fear of missing out wants to be at all the social activities they are absent from.
 By “activities” we’re not just talking about physical events but even those online conversations.